mlan/docker-asterisk/README.md

 #### `ACME_FILE`, `ACME_POSTHOOK`

 The `mlan/asterisk` image looks for the file `ACME_FILE=/acme/acme.json` at container startup.
-If it is found certificates within this file are exported.
+If it is found certificates within this file are extracted.
 If the host or domain name of one of those certificates matches `HOSTNAME=$(hostname)` or `DOMAIN=${HOSTNAME#*.}` it will be used by the TLS transport.
 Moreover, the `ACME_FILE` will be monitored and should it change the certificates will be exported anew.
 So when Traefik renews its certificates Asterisk will automatically also have access to the new certificate.
-When the `ACME_FILE=/acme/acme.json` file changes and the certificates are updated we first remove all old saved certs and keys.
-Otherwise we might pick an old certificate in error.

-Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK='asterisk -x "module reload res_pjsip.so"'`.
+Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK="sv restart asterisk"`.
+Asterisk needs to be restarted to reload the transport, i.e., LTS paramerets to be updated.
+If automatic restarting of Asterisk is not desired, set `ACME_POSTHOOK=` to empty.

 Using Traefik's certificates will work "out of the box" simply by making sure that the `/acme` directory in the Traefik container is also is mounted in the `mlan/asterisk` container.

 ```bash
 docker run -d -v proxy-acme:/acme:ro mlan/asterisk
 ```

+Note, if the target certificate Common Name (CN) or Subject Alternate Name (SAN) is changed the container needs to be restarted.

 ## Security - Intrusion prevention